In general, the notion of skills defines the abilities of a person to successfully perform certain activities

 under certain conditions.

-Time management is the process of planning and controlling the time spent in certain activities, to increase
+Time management is the process of planning and controlling the time spent in certain activities, to increase efficiency and productivity.

 We take as a starting point these two general definitions and get to the definition of time-management skills.